 - managing tasks/resources/time

 - data gathering (e.g., through interviews, focus groups, surveys and/or participatory techniques)

 When do I take the EPD Workshop and what is the workshop meeting time?

 Students generally participate in the EPD Workshop in their second year at SIPA.
-The Workshop is technically a spring semester course, but initial work starts late in the fall semester and is done in the Methods for Development Practice course.
-In the spring semester, most Workshop sections meet on Wednesday from 4:10-6:00pm.
-However, some sections may be scheduled on other days, depending on room availability and the faculty advisor’s schedule.
+The Workshop is technically a spring semester course, but initial work starts late in the fall semester and is done through the Methods for Development Practice course.
+In the spring semester, Workshop sections meet weekly with their faculty advisor, and there are two joint sessions bringing all the teams together.

 How much time each week should be devoted to the workshop?

 The EPD Workshop is a 3-point course that meets once a week in the spring semester.
 However, the course requires much more time than a typical course.
 Students selected for a Workshop team are expected to schedule their other courses, internships, personal travel and other commitments to accommodate their responsibilities in their Workshop project.